 Operational risk reporting standards

-Our standards are the cornerstone of the ORX quality assurance framework, establishing the definitions and requirements for submitting data to ORX.
-This ensures our Members receive data of a comparible standard and in an agreed format.
+These standards are the cornerstone of the ORX quality assurance framework, establishing the definitions and requirements for submitting data to ORX.
+This ensures our members receive data of a comparible standard and in an agreed format.

-The B-ORRS is two separate documents.
-The first contains the definitions, while the second contains a detailed description of each of the data categories.
+The B-ORRS is in two parts - the first outlines the definitions and reporting requirements, the second contains a detailed description of each of the data categories.

 We developed them with leading global insurers to be in line with the CRO Forum high level operational risk definitions and, wherever possible, to be consistent with our Banking ORRS.
 Like the B-ORRS, the I-ORRS is in two sections and contains definitions and detailed descriptions.